Meijer: Other Meijer-owned stores

+A Meijer in Lancaster, Ohio in 2006.

 In addition to the original Meijer supermarkets and hypermarkets, Meijer opened several concept stores in the 1970s and 1980s.
 The first were specialty clothing store chains called Copper Rivet, Sagebrush and Casual Court.
 Each store focused on a different form of brand-name clothing: Copper Rivet sold Levi's jeans, Sagebrush sold casual wear, and Casual Court sold women's clothing.
 All three chains usually operated in front of existing Meijer stores, or in nearby shopping centers.
 Casual Court was renamed Tansy in 1982.
 These clothing chains were dissolved in the 1980s as brand-name clothing became more readily available at competing retailers.
 Sagebrush, which at its peak comprised 71 stores, was sold off in 1988, while Copper Rivet and Tansy stores were closed as their leases expired.

 In 1980, Meijer began a discount pharmacy chain called Spaar (from the Dutch word for "save"), which opened four stores in 1980 in former Meijer supermarket locations.
 The Spaar stores were sold to Pontiac, Michigan-based Perry Drug Stores by the mid-1980s.

 One year after launching the Spaar brand, in 1981, Meijer began opening Meijer Square stores, which were traditional discount department stores lacking a full grocery section.
 Fourteen locations of Buffalo, New York-based Twin Fair, predominantly in southwestern Ohio, were bought and converted to the Meijer Square name.
 Two Meijer Square stores were also opened in Michigan.
 The Ohio locations were largely sold to Zayre and Hills.
 Meijer returned to Cincinnati and soon Kentucky in May 1996, after both Hills and Ames had closed all of their Ohio stores.

 Meijer opened its first warehouse club store, SourceClub, in 1992.
 The concept proved unsuccessful in competition against Sam's Club and Costco, and all seven SourceClub stores were closed in 1994.
 The location in Fraser, Michigan was converted to a regular Meijer store, while the rest were shuttered or sold off.